 In 1997 McLaren introduced their F1 GTR 'Longtail', a car of astonishing performance whose innovations pushed scientific knowledge and technical regulations to the absolute limit.
-The Longtail was itself an evolution from the Le Mans winning F1 GTR and with only 10 racing cars and 3 road cars ever built is among the rarest of all road-legal car ever built by McLaren.
+The Longtail was itself an evolution from the Le Mans winning F1 GTR and with only 10 racing cars and 3 road cars ever built it is among the rarest of all road-legal cars ever built by McLaren.

 Fast forward to 2016 and a long awaited heir to the Longtail was finally introduced, the 675LT.
 Described by motoring journalists as the pinnacle of McLaren's Super Series and the car that enthusiasts had been waiting for, the 675LT was a significant improvement on the previous 650S, with McLaren's engineers putting every aspect of the car through their rigorous performance improvement process; "the loop".

 As a result the engine was substantially redesigned with over 50% of parts in the twin turbo V8 being new or significantly revised with many coming from the P1, all of which contributed to an increased power output of 666bhp.

 The suspension was once again largely redesigned with lighter and stiffer springs and both uprights and wishbones also coming from the P1.

 The body featured a completely new rear end, which was all in carbon fibre, a redesigned front end with larger splitter and a modified underside, all of which reduced weight and improved downforce by 40%.